 The Hub is rich in stories on the work of women in science.
 This Pinterest board features some of them.

+Curious Minds from the Ministry of Business, Innovation and Employment supports activities, projects and programmes that work with communities, businesses and educators to boost engagement between science, technology and society.
 The Participatory Science Platform encourages communities and scientists to work together on collaborative research projects.
 These projects not only have scientific value but are also relevant to local concerns and provide excellent teaching and learning opportunities for those who get involved.

 The New Zealand Association for Women in the Sciences encourages women to use and develop their scientific abilities and to achieve their full potential.

-The Ministry for Women's website includes a new directory that identifies opportunities for girls to get exposure to science, technology and engineering.
+The Ministry for Women's website includes a directory that identifies opportunities for girls to get exposure to science, technology and engineering.

 The Eureka!
 Sir Paul Callaghan Awards are designed to encourage and develop young leaders within the STEM subject areas.
 These students hold the future of New Zealand in their hands.